 If you smell the typical rotten egg odor, leave the home immediately and call your local gas company.
 Gas should be turned off at the meter where the gas supply enters the home if you hear or smell leaking gas in an emergency.
 The gas should only be turned back on by the gas company.

 Propane is a liquid fuel stored under pressure which is vaporized into a gas before leaving the tank.
-It is available in portable one pound disposable tanks, five pound tanks, twenty pound tanks as well as fixed tanks that hold hundreds of pounds of propane.
+It is available in portable 1 pound disposable tanks, 5 pound tanks, 20 pound tanks, 30 pound tanks as well as fixed tanks that hold hundreds of pounds of propane.
 It creates a nice hot, clean fire.

 The equipment and tanks are simple to use.
 The fuel will store indefinitely but check the tanks for signs of rust or dents.
 Propane should be stored with service valves closed and plugged when not in use.
 Propane is heavier than air and may collect in low-lying areas creating an explosive risk.

 When propane burns it produces carbon dioxide, nitrogen and water vapor.
 However; incomplete combustion may occur if there is not enough oxygen, which can result in the production of carbon monoxide.
 Always provide adequate ventilation when using.
 Freeze “burns” may result from touching liquid propane.
 It is highly flammable when mixed with oxygen and can be ignited by open flames, smoking materials, electrical sparks and static electricity.